mdb1/mdb1.github.io/_posts/2023-11-26-streamlining-life.markdown

 ## Clothes system

-- **Laundry Management:** I use a nearby laundry service.
+- **Laundry Management:** I have a washer machine.
+I use a reminder to wash the clothes on Tuesdays.
 Dirty clothes are sorted into two buckets - one for whites and another for colored and black clothes.
 Clean clothes are organized in stacks, following a FIFO (First In, First Out) system to ensure even usage.

 ## Kitchen